Squirrelistic/sgbr/README.md

 - if you were to obtain 5-gram (5 words combination) data statistics for Spanish (spa row), you would have to download 1415 files (File Count 5) and it would consume 786.8 GB of disk space (Length 5 GB)
 - if you were to feel sudden rush to hoard all the 2020 data for all the languages, you would have to download 78361 files (File Count Sum) and it would consume 37 TB of disk space (Length Sum GB).
 Good luck with that.

-And this is just the space for compressed gzip files, which are useless unless you uncompress them and put them into database.
+And this is just the space for compressed gzip files, which are useless unless you uncompress them and put them into database.<br/>
-The unpacked files would consume ~4 times more space, database might shrink down the numerical data, so let's say your full English dataset database would take 20-25 TB of data.
+The unpacked files would consume ~4 times more space, database might shrink down the numerical data, so let's say your full English dataset database would take 20-25 TB of data.<br/>

 A lot of space and CPU is needed.
-And not everyone has a 40TB Hadoop cluster under his/her desk.
+And not everyone has a 40TB Hadoop cluster under his/her desk.<br/>
-That is where Squirrelistic Google Books Reducer (SGBR) comes to alleviate the pain.
+That is where Squirrelistic Google Books Reducer (SGBR) comes to alleviate the pain.<br/>

 ## How does the SGBR reduction work? ##

-The SGBR works with Google books files version 20200217 only.
+The SGBR works with Google books files version 20200217 only.<br/>
 Typical source data row looks like this (but longer with more years included):

 **Happy_ADJ Squirrel_NOUN  1816,1,1  1970,3,2  1971,11,8  1972,1,1  1973,2,1  1998,6,2**